MileHacker Logo

 Climate Patterns Throughout the Year

-Sedona's climate, a high desert type, features warm to hot days and cool nights, even in summer.
+Sedona's climate, a high-altitude desert type, features warm to hot days and cool nights, even during the summer.
 The low humidity for much of the year creates a more pleasant feel for warmer temperatures than in humid climates.

 Monsoons Mid-July to Mid-September

-These afternoon thunderstorms warrant serious thought.
+These thunderstorms in the afternoon warrant serious thought.
 They often develop quickly and deliver heavy rain, strong winds, and lightning.
-Flash floods pose a noteworthy hazard in washes, canyons, and low-lying areas.
+Rapid flooding pose a distinguished hazard in washes, canyons, and low-areas at low elevation.
 Never attempt to cross flooded roads or washes.
 Check weather forecasts frequently, especially before hiking.
 Plan your outdoor activities for the morning during monsoon season.

 Seasonal Overview